Choppadandi Assembly constituency

 Choppadandi Assembly constituency is a SC reserved constituency of Telangana Legislative Assembly, India.
 It is one of 13 constituencies in Karimnagar district.
 It is part of Karimnagar Lok Sabha constituency.

-Sunke Ravi Shankar of Telangana Rashtra Samithi won the seat for the first time with over 91090 majorities in 2019 Assembly Election.
+Medipally Sathyam of Congress won the seat for the first time with over 60,000 majorities in the 2023 Assembly election.

 Mandals

 The Assembly Constituency presently comprises the following Mandals: